scipy/scipy/doc/source/tutorial/signal.rst

 Since the support of the window :math:`w[m]` is limited to a finite interval, the |ShortTimeFFT| falls into the class of the so-called "painless non-orthogonal expansions" [4]_.
-In this case the dual windows always have the same support and can be calculated by means of a diagonal matrix.
+In this case the dual windows always have the same support and can be calculated by means of inverting a diagonal matrix.
 A rough derivation only requiring some understanding of manipulating matrices will be sketched out in the following:

 Since the STFT given in Eq. :math:numref:`eq_dSTFT` is a linear mapping in :math:`x[k]`, it can be expressed in vector-matrix notation.
 This allows us to